MerlijnVH/Poisonator/README.md

 - **Time Remaining**: Shows the remaining duration of your poison enchantments in MM:SS format
 - **Charge Counter**: Displays the number of remaining charges for each weapon's poison
 - **Real-time Updates**: Automatically updates when you apply or remove poisons
-- **Clean UI**: Minimal, non-intrusive interface that blends seamlessly with the WoW Classic aesthetic

 ## How It Works